DeanGilewicz/Surf-And-Paddle/Readme.md

-This is my Surf and Paddle project.
+## Surf & Paddle

-# This is my first project creating a mock up using HTML and CSS
+A pixel perfect web page created from a mock up using HTML and CSS.

-An edit on github.com to test how to pull and merge files.